 Over the years, we’ve received many similar stories from athletes and coaches who train with a Vasa SwimErg.
 While all report impressive improvements in their swimming, those who get coaching on how to properly use this powerful training tool are the ones who make the greatest gains.
 An effective coach uses his or her experience with the SwimErg to teach efficient stroke technique, swim-specific & functional conditioning, how to use the Power Meter data, and how to integrate all that to swimming stronger, better, and faster in the water.

-Editor’s Note: Look for Part 2 coming soon – Our interview with Coach Eric Neilsen to learn how he leveraged technology, use of the Vasa SwimErg and his vast experience as a swim coach to guide Ian Kurth to personal bests in some half-Ironman and IM swims.
+Go to PART 2: Our interview with Coach Eric Neilsen to learn how he leveraged technology, use of the Vasa SwimErg and his vast experience as a swim coach to guide Ian Kurth to personal bests in some half-Ironman and IM swims.

 Read more stories of athletes and coaches who are time-crunched and rely on the Vasa SwimErg for efficient swim training: